321 Kelsey Blvd CHURCHILL, MB R0B 0E0

 Canadian Museum for Human Rights Indigenous Perspectives Gallery

 The sculpture will make you stop and take note... and what's better than during a brisk walk with a hot beverage in tow.
 And that’s exactly the purpose of Education is the New Bison at The Forks.
-The installation rests at the entry to Niizhoziibean, a natural area that now includes The Gathering Space, a teaching lodge, built by Indigenous craftspeople and based on a long-standing tradition of raising temporary shelters for ceremonies.
+The iron bison constructed of books is an installation that rests at the entry to Niizhoziibean.
+This is a natural area that includes The Gathering Space, a teaching lodge, built by Indigenous craftspeople and based on a tradition of raising temporary shelters for ceremonies.
 Visitors are also invited to rest a while at The Peace Meeting interpretive site along the Broadway Promenade pedestrian pathway where the shared elements of two cultures are showcased.
-These new additions build on The Oodena Celebration Circle that has long been a significant and beautiful destination within The Forks with sculptures, a sundial, interpretive signage, a naked eye observatory and a ceremonial fire pit.
+These new additions build on The Oodena Celebration Circle that has long been a significant and beautiful attraction within The Forks with sculptures, a sundial, interpretive signage, a naked eye observatory and a ceremonial fire pit.
 Access this experience via walking, skating, or fat-biking.

 If you listen closely to the wind in the third week of February you can hear it whisper the Voyageur song (oui, oui, oui!).
 And if you follow the call into the Winnipeg neighbourhood of St. Boniface, you’ll find Western Canada’s largest winter festival.
-Festival du Voyageur has been celebrating Franco-Manitoban culture and history and embracing Winnipeg winters for 50 years.
+Festival du Voyageur has been celebrating Francophone Métis culture, and embracing Winnipeg winters, for over 50 years.
 Smell the outdoor bonfires, listen to the clack of the Red River Jig danced on a wooden stage, taste the sweetness of la tire and marvel at the detailed ice sculptures created by artists from around the world.
 These iconic parts of the festival continue to draw crowds, but if you think you’ve done it all at Festival du Voyageur, think again.

-The Bannock Point Petroforms echo the shapes of humans and snakes, birds and turtles, all carefully arranged in moss-covered rocks on Canada’s Precambrian shield.
+The Bannock Point Petroforms in Whiteshell Provincial Park echo the shapes of humans and snakes, birds and turtles, all carefully arranged with moss-covered rocks on Canada’s Precambrian shield.
 Diane Maytwayashing knows them well.
 The Anishinaabe knowledge keeper takes visitors on guided walks of the sacred site, sharing stories of the teachings and healings that continue to this day through ceremony and song.
 Visitors learn about the original name of the site—Manidoo-Abi—that loosely translate into ‘where the spirit sits.’
 Book your visit at whiteshellpetroforms.com and prepare to be moved.

-As the oldest building in Winnipeg at 171 years old, stroll the halls of the largest oak structure in North America at the Le Musée de Saint-Boniface.
+As the oldest building in Winnipeg at 171 years old, Le Musée de Saint-Boniface invites visitors to stroll the halls of the largest oak structure in North America.
 Here is where a chapel, covenant, and community came together to pave way for Francophone Métis culture.
-Learn about the sisters of charity, Louis Riel, and the many on goings of this historical building through programming and self guided tours.
-Don't forget to stop and check out their gift shop, with an array of unique souvenir's.
+Learn about the sisters of charity, political activist Louis Riel, and the many on goings of this historical building through programming and self guided tours.
+Don't forget to stop and check out their gift shop, with an array of stylish souvenirs.

 Whether you’re a dog person or not, you’ll fall in love with Rea, Comet, Raven and the rest of the team at Wapusk Adventures.
-Dog carting takes the place of dog sledding in the summer months.
-Big dog Dave Daley’s love of his dog, family and land run deep as he shares his adventures of running the Hudson Bay Quest race and caring for his beloved beasts.
-Visitors hop aboard a wheeled dog cart and whoosh through the wilderness on an exhilarating ride called the Ididamile—a take on the annual famous Iditarod race in Alaska.
+Dog carting happens in summer, but it's the cold weather of winter that these canines live for.
+Musher Dave Daley’s love of his dogs, family and land run deep as he shares his adventures of running the Hudson Bay Quest race and caring for his beloved beasts.
+Visitors hop aboard a traditional sled and whoosh through the wilderness on an exhilarating ride called the Ididamile—a take on the annual famous Iditarod race in Alaska.

-Tiffany Spence know Churchill.
-As the force behind Beyond Boreal Expeditions, she guides visitors to The Flats, Cape Merry, Miss Piggy, the MV Ithaca and all the other sites that locals know best, in search of quintessential northern summer scenes.
-The landscapes dance with otherworldly wildflowers and photo buffs might get lucky with a polar bear wandering amid the firewood.
-And then there are the Churchill sunsets—no two the same—sinking late into the northern night.
+Tiffany Spence knows Churchill.
+As the force behind Beyond Boreal Expeditions, she guides visitors to The Flats, Cape Merry, Miss Piggy, the MV Ithaca and all the other sites that locals know best, in search of quintessential northern winter scenes.
+The skies dance with otherworldly northern lights and photo buffs might get lucky with a polar bear wandering by in the fall.
+And then there are the Churchill sunsets—no two the same—casting an ethereal glow over the land.